-- The sale of food on campus or bake/confectionary sales by any college-affiliated group other than the official campus food services is limited to requests approved by the VP of Student Affairs.
+- The sale of food on campus or bake/confectionery sales by any college-affiliated group other than the official campus food services is limited to requests approved by the VP of Student Affairs.

-- A bake/confectionary sale is defined as the sale of items which will not spoil in the absence of refrigeration.
-Bake/confectionary sale items include cookies, brownies, popcorn, cake with nonperishable icing, muffins, bread, rolls, pretzels, donuts, caramel or candy-coated apples, and fudge.
+- A bake/confectionery sale is defined as the sale of items which will not spoil in the absence of refrigeration.
+Bake/confectionery sale items include cookies, brownies, popcorn, cake with nonperishable icing, muffins, bread, rolls, pretzels, donuts, caramel or candy-coated apples, and fudge.

 - Other food events may be on a donation basis.